What are Market Makers?

-The role of a market maker broker is to provide liquidity and make the trading accessible to retail traders.
+The role of a broker is to provide liquidity and make trading accessible to retail traders.
 There are required to provide the opportunity to make a trade in the market.
-Market making facilitates the smooth flow of financial markets.
-Makers Market, helps investors and traders to buy and sell security easily in the market.
+A broker firm facilitates the smooth flow of financial markets.
+Makers Market helps investors and traders to buy and sell security easily in the market.

 #2 – Matching Orders

-The market maker broker identifies the market for buyers and sellers of a same stock/securities at a particular volume and then executes a buy order on a stock/security of the same volume to a sell order on the same stock/security with the same volume.
+The broker identifies the market for buyers and sellers of the same stock/securities at a particular volume and then executes a buy order on a stock/security of the same volume to a sell order on the same stock/security with the same volume.
 But, there are situations when it may happen that there is no exact match for the order.
-This is where market makers play a vital role by acting as a buyer or seller for such a transaction.
-In this manner, a market maker acts as counter-party to the trade to buy a sell order from a trader, or sell an asset to a trader to match the buy order.
+It is where market makers play a vital role by acting as a buyer or seller for such a transaction.
+In this manner, they act as a counter-party to the trade to buy a sell order from a trader or sell an asset to a trader to match the buy order.

 #3 – Stabilizing Spreads

-Market makers have the influence to stabilize spreads by maintaining the liquidity, it would be difficult to keep the spreads low & at a fixed rate.
-However, as the market maker broker bear this risk and then fix prices for the traders, which help them to keep the spreads low and fixed.
-This helps in cost savings for retail traders while executing trades.
+Broker firm has the influence to stabilize spreads by maintaining the liquidity; it would be difficult to keep the spreads low & at a fixed rate.
+However, as the broker bears this risk and then fix prices for the traders, which help them to keep the spreads low and fixed.
+It helps in cost savings for retail traders while executing trades.

-- Market Makers analysis the security options, which benefits the company.
+- It analysis the security options, which benefits the company.

-- It helps to continuous source the liquidity for the company’s scrips.
+- It helps to have a continuous source of the liquidity for the company’s scrips.

 - They help to provide easy in valuation for the company’s scrips.

-- They help investors to liquidate their investments at a better price at any point of time.
+- They help investors to liquidate their investments at a better price at any point in time.

-- Market making concept has a tuff competition which results in the efficient pricing of a stock.
+- This concept has a tuff competition, which results in the efficient pricing of a stock.

-- They benefit the investors by providing the valuable information on the company.
+- They benefit the investors by providing valuable information on the company.

 Types of Market Makers

-There are basically two types of Market maker brokers in the market:
+There are basically two types of brokers in the market:

 #1 – Principal Market Makers (PMM)

-Principle Market Makers offer to buy and sell quotes for a period of almost 18 months from the commencement of the initial trading.
+It offers to buy and sell quotes for almost 18 months from the commencement of the initial trading.

 #2 – Additional Market Makers (AMM)

-Additional Makers Market normally buy and sell quotes for a period of almost one year from the actual commencement of the initial trading.
+It normally buys and sells quotes for almost one year from the actual commencement of the initial trading.

-This has been a guide to what is a Market Maker Broker.
-Here we discuss how market maker strategy works along with its types and practical examples.
+This article has been a guide to what is Market Makers and its definition.
+Here we discuss how the market maker method works along with its types and practical examples.
 You can also have a look at these articles on Investment Banking –